KristinOsmakov/KristinOsmakov/README.md

-## Hi there 👋
+## Hi there 👋, I'm Kris
-I'm frontend developer.
+Frontend developer from Minsk.